OpenDSA/OpenDSA/RST/en/PL/FP5.rst

 ..     }

-Here is another example illustrating the nuances of using variables of the same name at different levels of scope.
+Here is another example illustrating the nuances of using variables with the same name at different levels of scope.
 Consider what happens when this code is loaded into a read-eval-print interpreter.